TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/CropVariants/General/Index.rst

 Cover Area
 ==========

-Very often images are used in a context, where there are overlaid with other DOM elements like a headline.
+Images are often used in a context where they are overlaid with other DOM elements like a headline.
 To give editors a hint which area of the image is affected, when selecting a crop area, it is possible to define multiple so-called cover areas.
 These areas are shown inside the crop area.
 The focus area cannot intersect with any of the cover areas.